thehaguefreek/thehaguefreek.github.io/_posts/2020-05-05-install-boinc.md

 poll status: operation in progress account key: 2152889_3e1767baafcdb03ee986240a4431e11e
 ```
 * Copy your account key for the next step.
-(You can repeat this step if you haven't done so)
+(You can repeat this step if you've lost your key)

 **Add your project:**
 ```bash